RTR logo

 200

-This error will occur if the file(s) specified cannot be closed because the disk has been changed while the file(s) were open.
+This error will occur if the file(s) specified cannot be closed for any reason.

 DIM space